LekhaInTheLoop/LinuxLoom/README.md

-# Job Scheduler
+# A Prototype Job Service
 ## Summary

-Prototype job worker service that provides an API to run arbitrary Linux processes.
+A Prototype job worker service that provides an API to run arbitrary Linux processes.

 ## Overview